 The CSS Profile does not have an exclusion for small business assets.
 Everything is reported.

 Keeping all this in mind

-When creating a college list, consider what kind of financial aid application you will need to complete and how your family’s personal situation will impact the determination of need.
+When creating a college list, consider what kind of financial aid application you must complete and how your family’s situation will impact the determination of need.